Zimbabwe default flag

 Private Voluntary Organizations

 Private voluntary organizations (PVOs) are governed by the Private Voluntary Organizations Act.
-Section 2 of the Act defines a PVO as a “body or association of persons, corporate or unincorporate, or any institution” with one or more of the following objectives:
+Section 2 of the Act defines a PVO as a “legal person, legal arrangement, body or association of persons, corporate or unincorporate, or any institution” with one or more of the following objectives:

 Trusts

 Trusts are regulated by the Deeds Registries Act, which authorizes the Registrar of Deeds to register notarial deeds in donation or in trust.
 Trusts often pursue broad and flexible objectives that benefit an identifiable constituency.
-In practice, some organizations opt to operate as trusts as an alternative to the more difficult registration process under the PVO Act.
+Under a 2025 amendment to the PVO Act, a trust that pursues one of the objects of a PVO as set out in the Act must register as a PVO unless it qualifies for a specific exemption.

 Universitas

 The universitas form is based in common law and refers to an entity comprised of members, governed by a constitution, and operating exclusively for the benefit of its members.
 Although not codified in legislation, this form has been recognized by the Zimbabwean Supreme Court in the case of Zimbabwe Lawyers for Human Rights & Anor v.
 The President of the Republic of Zimbabwe & Anor.
-An entity organized as an universitas is not required to register under the PVO Act and is not classified as a PVO.
+Under the 2025 amendment to the PVO Act, an entity organized as an universitas that pursues one of the objects of a PVO and does not qualify for an exemption must register under the PVO Act as a PVO.

 PUBLIC BENEFIT STATUS

 Zimbabwean law does not provide for a special “public benefit” or tax-exempt” status that applies only to certain CSOs based on their objectives.
-However, under the Income Tax Law, all CSOs are generally exempt from taxation on donations, grants, and membership dues.
+However, under the Income Tax Law, all CSOs are generally exempt from taxation on donations and membership dues.

 PUBLIC PARTICIPATION